anyaIoT/my-ai-documenation-repo/README.md

 Instead of manually comparing two long files, you get a short summary of rows with differences.

 ## How to use
-- Start `Intel RateDiff` agent
+1. Start `Intel RateDiff` agent
-- Add your 2 files to the prompt.
+2. Add your 2 files to the prompt.
 Your files can have any name, but think of them in order from older to newer,
   from left to right as `file_left.csv` and `file_right.csv`
-- Wait for Copilot to do what it does, and
+3. Wait for Copilot to do what it does, and
-- Downloaded an output file named `rate_differences.csv`
+4. Downloaded an output file named `rate_differences.csv`

 You need to understand how to get and interpret results in `rate_differences.csv`

+- Dynamic Mermaid Diagram (if enabled)
 ```mermaid
   flowchart LR
     subgraph OUTPUT